Gray Two-moment Neutrino Transport: Comprehensive Tests and Improvements for Supernova Simulations: Improved gray neutrino transport

 and

-which we compare to the corresponding opacities calculated from \eq{eq:kappaavcor}.
-We obtain the neutrino temperature in \eq{eq:kappaavcor} from the energy-dependent simulation by fitting the neutrino spectrum to a black body function.
+which we compared to the corresponding opacities calculated from \eq{eq:kappaavcor}.
+We obtained the neutrino temperature in \eq{eq:kappaavcor} from the energy-dependent simulation by fitting the neutrino spectrum to a blackbody function.
 The fitting procedure inevitably induces errors in the neutrino temperature, but it is more consistent than comparing two different steady states.

 In Figs.~\ref{fig:kappaa} and \ref{fig:kappar}, we show the opacity values for $\kappa_a$ and $\kappa_H$, respectively.
 In both figures, the red lines represent the calculations with the full neutrino spectrum (as per Eqs. \ref{eq:edkappa} and \ref{eq:edkappar}), and the green lines indicate the results from the equilibrium assumption (following \eq{eq:kappaavcor}).
-The solid blue lines represent the new way of calculating the opacities we develop in this work, which we will return to later in this section.
+The solid blue lines represent the new way of calculating the opacities we developed in this work, which we return to later in this section.
 The figures show $\kappa_a$ and $\kappa_H$ for the three different neutrino species as a function of radius.
 The top panel represents the electron neutrinos, the middle the electron anti-neutrinos, and the bottom panel shows the heavy-lepton neutrino species.
 The opacities for the heavy-lepton neutrinos refer to effective opacities where the pair-production processes have been included in a simplified manner (see section~\ref{sec:flash}).

-At low radii, when the density is high and the neutrinos are trapped, we find good agreement between the average absorption opacities calculated directly from the neutrino spectrum (red curves) and grey opacities with the correction from \cite{Foucart:2016rxm} (green curves).
+At low radii, when the density is high and the neutrinos are trapped, we find good agreement between the average absorption opacities calculated directly from the neutrino spectrum (red curves) and gray opacities with the correction from \cite{Foucart:2016rxm} (green curves).
 We see discrepancies as the density drops and the neutrinos start to decouple.
 The difference between the absorption for the heavy-lepton neutrinos is particularly large, see bottom panel of \fig{fig:kappaa}.
-In \fig{fig:kappar}, the green line representing the black-body assumption consistently yields higher values of $\kappa_H$ than the red line based on the full neutrino spectrum.
+In \fig{fig:kappar}, the green line representing the blackbody assumption consistently yields higher values of $\kappa_H$ than the red line based on the full neutrino spectrum.